asharanjith/To-Do-list/README.md

 # To-Do-list

-In this project, a simple to-do list is created using webpack.
+In this project, a simple to-do list is created using webpack, test platform as Jest.

 ##Live Demo
 [Click here](https://asharanjith.github.io/To-Do-list/dist/)

-##- Major languages:
+##- Major languages and library:
 - HTML
 - CSS
 - JavaScript
+- Webpack
+- Jest

 ### Prerequisites
 - Create a GitHub repository